-Green fields, great bands, joyous atmospheres and air temperatures that make sleeping in a tent bearable (ignoring the occasional muddy years).
+Green fields, great bands, joyous atmospheres and air temperatures that make sleeping in a tent bearable (and, yes, let's ignore the muddy years).
 We might be biased, but nowhere in the world does outdoor music festivals quite like the UK.

-Here are our 10 picks for 2025, including world-famous options, boutique wonders and folk favourites.
+Listed in alphabetical order, here are our 11 picks for 2026, including world-famous options, boutique wonders and folk favourites.
 Just don't forget your tent.

 Must-visit music and folk festivals in Britain